Destaq/chinese-comprehension/README.md

 optional arguments:
   -h, --help            show this help message and exit -t TARGET, --target TARGET
-                        Relative path to .txt target file in Chinese.
+                        Relative path to .txt or .pdf target file in Chinese.
   -o OUTPUT, --output OUTPUT
                         Path to output file with all words & characters words from text.
 Skip to not create an output file.